sachinbhalekar/GeoHive-legal/privacy_policy.md

-### Privacy Policy for TrailTracker
+### Privacy Policy for GeoHive

 **Last Updated: July 27, 2025**

-Thank you for using TrailTracker ("the App").
+Thank you for using GeoHive ("the App").
 This Privacy Policy explains how we collect, use, store, and share your information when you use our application.
 Your privacy is important to us, and we are committed to protecting it.
-By using TrailTracker, you agree to the collection and use of information in accordance with this policy.
+By using GeoHive, you agree to the collection and use of information in accordance with this policy.

 #### **1. Information We Collect**